 Bile acid sequestrants: These drugs bind with cholesterol-containing bile acids in the intestines and allow them to be eliminated in the stool.
-Bile acid sequestrants may lower LDL cholesterol by about 10%-20%.
+Bile acid sequestrants may lower LDL cholesterol by a significant amount.
 Bile acid sequestrants are sometimes prescribed with a statin to enhance cholesterol reduction.

 Nicotinic acid or niacin: Nicotinic acid lowers total cholesterol, LDL cholesterol, and triglyceride levels, while raising HDL cholesterol levels.